Faculty and Staff Awards

 Nomination Form

-This award is given to a faculty and/or staff member who, through their own interactions and leadership, helped foster a sense of community within the college.
-This person may also be someone who simply brightens your day, helps you keep the right perspective, or consistently goes above and beyond.
+This award is given to a faculty and/or staff member who, through their own commitments and leadership, helped to foster a sense of community within the college.
+The recipient may have contributed to human causes or may have engaged in impactful sustainability efforts.
+This person is someone who maintains a positive perspective, consistently goes above and beyond, and makes an impact with their work.
 The recipient(s) will be given a cash award of $500 along with a certificate of achievement.
 The college is not obligated to make an award every year.

 Eligibility: Nominees must be employed by the College of IST for a minimum of one year as of the nomination deadline.
 Any regular (as defined in policy HR34) IST staff members of the College of Information Sciences and Technology at University Park are eligible for the award.
 Term of employment is based on most recent IST date of hire (consecutive time) for full-time faculty and staff.
 Individuals that work 75% FTE are eligible.
 This does not include: wage, FT2, SUPP, adjunct, post-doc, visiting or emeritus.
 Individuals, who provide service to IST but their primary work unit (development, finance, human resources, etc.), is outside of IST are eligible.
 Award winners from the previous year are not eligible for that particular award the following year.